PX4/PX4-user_guide/en/middleware/microdds.md

 ## Why this approach is of interest?

-Initially, micro-RTPS served as the middleware and its consistent improvement evolved into what's known as the microDDS that provides the user a native interface between the flight controller and the mission computer.
+Initially, micro-RTPS served as the middleware and its consistent improvement evolved into what's known as the microDDS that provides the user a native interface between the flight controller and the mission computer DDS/ROS2 data space.
 The notable difference between the two is what kind of transport protocol each supports.
 The newest version supports UDP/TCP/Serial/Custom transport protocol.

 The Micro-XRCE-DDS-Gen has 2 major advantages, i.e. it can be used to generate client code and build px4_msgs along with microdds_client together creating a single library.